Bohdan Krawchenko: Life and career in Canada

+John-Paul Himka, he was "the leader of the Ukrainian left in Canada" during this period.
+Together with Marko Bojcun, Roman Senkus, Halyna Freeland, Khrystyna Khomyak, Myroslav Shkandrij and others, he participated in the publication of the magazine "Dialog", the slogan of which was "For socialism and democracy in independent Ukraine".

+From 1976 onwards he was a researcher at the Canadian Institute of Ukrainian Studies of the University of Alberta, Canada (specialty: modern Ukraine and the Ukrainian SSR), and from 1986 - the director of the institute.

+Career in Ukraine and Kyrgyzstan

 Dr Krawchenko moved to Ukraine in 1991 to become Director of Policy Studies at the Council of Advisors to the Verkhovna Rada of Ukraine 1992 became the founder and director of the Institute of Public Administration and Local Government, Cabinet of Ministers.

 In 1995 the institute was re-organised into the Academy of Public Administration, Office of the President of Ukraine and he was appointed vice-rector for academic development and Director of the Centre for the Study of Administration Reform.
 Dr. Krawchenko participated in numerous Ukrainian government committees, task forces, and working groups.
 These include the President's Council on Social and Economic Affairs, the Policy Unit of the Cabinet of Ministers, the Working Group on the Establishment of the Civil Service, the Working Group on Monetary Reform, and the Commission on Administrative Reform.
 He has also served as a consultant to the World Bank and OECD.
 He was visiting associate professor at Harvard University, Department of Government, and visiting professor at the College of Europe in Natolin, Poland.

 Dr Krawchenko was editor of “Occasional Papers in Public Administration and Public Policy” published by the Network of Institutes and Schools of Public Administration in Central and Eastern Europe, and a member of international editorial boards of several journals, amongst which was Public Management and Journal of Comparative Policy Analysis.

-In 2004 Dr Krawchenko joined the University of Central Asia, where he currently serves as the Advisor to the Rector; Senior Research Fellow at the Graduate School of Development.
-Previously he was appointed as the Dean of the Graduate School of Development in 2004-2022 and also as UCA's Director-General from 2007 to 2014.
+In 2004, Dr Krawchenko moved to Kyrgyzstan and joined the University of Central Asia, where he served as the Dean of the Graduate School of Development in 2004-2022 and also as UCA's Director-General from 2007 to 2014.
+He currently serves as an Advisor to the Rector and is a Senior Research Fellow at the Graduate School of Development.

 Awards

 He received an honorary doctorate from the University of North London in 1995.

-In 1997 he was made an honorary professor of the University of ‘Kyiv-Mohyla Academy’.
+In 1997, he was made an honorary professor of the University of ‘Kyiv-Mohyla Academy’.

-In 2000 he received an honorary doctorate from the Ukrainian Academy of Public Administration.
+In 2000, he received an honorary doctorate from the Ukrainian Academy of Public Administration.

-In 2000 he was awarded an Order of Merit from the President of Ukraine.
+In 2000, he was awarded an Order of Merit from the President of Ukraine.
 Dr Krawchenko was editor of “Occasional Papers in Public Administration and Public Policy” published by the Network of Institutes and Schools of Public Administration in Central and Eastern Europe, and a member of international editorial boards of several journals among them Public Management and Journal of Comparative Policy Analysis.